yangyiusa/PasswordStrengthChecker/README.md

    python password_checker.py

-Limitations
+## Limitations

-Educational Purpose Only:
+1. **Educational Purpose Only**
    This tool is meant to demonstrate basic password checking logic.
-It should not be used as a standalone security measure or relied upon for critical systems.
+It should **not** be used as a standalone security measure or relied upon for critical systems.

-Not a Comprehensive Security Solution:
+2. **Not a Comprehensive Security Solution**
    Password strength is more nuanced and can be influenced by multiple factors (e.g., brute force time, dictionary attacks, context-based vulnerabilities).
-This script does not account for all real-world attack vectors.
+This script **does not** account for all real-world attack vectors.

-Potential False Sense of Security:
+3. **Potential False Sense of Security**
-A high score here does not guarantee absolute security.
+   A high score here **does not guarantee** absolute security.
 Attackers can still exploit breaches, phishing, or other techniques to obtain passwords.
 Always follow best security practices.

+---

-Ethical Considerations & Responsible Use
+## Ethical Considerations & Responsible Use

-Responsible Usage:
+1. **Responsible Usage**

-Use this script only on passwords you are authorized to test.
+   - Use this script **only** on passwords you are authorized to test.
-Do not store or share any passwords tested.
+   - **Do not** store or share any passwords tested.
-Do not modify this script to capture or misuse sensitive data.
+   - **Do not** modify this script to capture or misuse sensitive data.

-Potential Misuse:
+2. **Potential Misuse**

-Someone could adapt this to log and store passwords entered, which would be malicious.
+   - Someone could adapt this tool to log and store passwords entered, which would be malicious.
-There is a risk that users may trust the output too heavily.
+   - There is a risk that users may trust the output too heavily.
 Always educate users about broader security hygiene.

-Reporting & Disclosure:
+3. **Reporting & Disclosure**

-If you suspect security flaws in this script, please report them responsibly.
+   - If you suspect security flaws in this script, please report them responsibly.
-This project is intended to raise awareness on password hygiene, not to be a production-grade solution.
+   - This project is intended to raise awareness on password hygiene, not to be a production-grade solution.

+---

-Contributing
+## Contributing

 Feel free to open issues or submit pull requests to improve functionality or fix bugs.
 Since this is an educational tool, we welcome enhancements that help demonstrate security best practices and highlight pitfalls of simplistic password checks.

-License
+---

-MIT License
+## License

+**MIT License**
 You are free to use, modify, and distribute this script as per the MIT license terms.